In Cuban exile community in South Florida, all eyes are on their homeland and the sea

 “I would worry about people putting their lives in danger,” said Grant, who is a pilot with the Royal Canadian Air Force on exchange with the Coast Guard.
 “We can’t be out here 24-7.
 We can’t catch everybody.”

-Nick Miroff contributed to this report from Washington.
+Nick Miroff in Washington contributed to this report.